 - Optional – Turbinado sugar for topping

-- Mash the two bananas with a fork in a large bowl.
+- Mash the two bananas with a fork and add them to the cooled butter.

-- Add the cooled butter, brown sugar, eggs, and vanilla.
+- Add in the brown sugar, eggs, and vanilla.
 Whisk it well together until all combined.

 - Mix the flour, salt, and baking soda in a separate bowl.